prateeksawhney97/Advanced-Lane-Finding-P2/Advanced-Lane-Finding-P2.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+Once I got the Perspective Transform of the binary warped images, I first used the sliding window method to plot the lane lines and fitted a polynomial using fit_polynomial(img) function.
+Later on, I used the Search from prior technique and fitted a more accurate polynomial through my perspective transformed images using search_around_poly(image) funtion.
+Proper markings are there in the code to indicate each and every step.

 ### Finding the lines - Sliding Window and fitting a polynomial